This artefact is now featured on the BBC History of The World.

 YOU CAN NOW BUY REPLICAS OF THESE UNIQUE ARTEFACTS

-Click the button below to buy one or more pan weight replicas, which are the ideal gift, particularly for someone who is really difficult to buy for, or that person who has everything!
+Click the ‘Buy Now’ button below to buy one or more pan weight replicas, which are the ideal gift, particularly for someone who is really difficult to buy for, or that person who has everything!
 They make great paperweights and come in a presentation box with an information sheet.
-Ideal for Christmas or birthdays!
+They are accurate replicas as a mould was taken from the original above.
+Ideal for Christmas or birthday presents!

 Smith, B., 1997, ‘Inquiry into two lead weights found on a wreck in Alderney‘, international Journal of Nautical Archaeology, 26.2, 133-143